9 Ways to Foster Enhanced Communications on Your Community Board

 Let each other’s communication skills shine to improve engagement, create closer collaboration and forge exceptional board member relationships.

-You can resolve issues by taking the time to be informed through information gathering.
+You can resolve issues by taking the time to get informed through information gathering.
 Avoid counter productivity by practicing proactive vs reactive responses.

 Save time and effort by preparing yourself in advance and putting yourself in a position to critically analyze situations and communicate ideas more efficiently.